Klasmart-Engineering/klasmart-nodejs-logger/readme.md

 #### Retrieving the correlation ID

-In the case that you are sending requests out to other services, you should propagate the `x-correlation-id` header with these requests.
 To retrieve the correlation ID value, use the `withCorrelation` helper function.

 ```
 import { withCorrelation } from 'kidsloop-nodejs-logger`;